Understanding Medicare, Parts A – D, and Medigap PoliciesJan 15, 2020

 The coverage of Medigap policies vary by plan chosen – plans A through N. Please see the chart below.
 There is not a way to get 100% coverage – the insured must choose the coverage that’s most important.

 Health insurance coverage for someone who is planning retirement is a serious issue and one which requires due diligence.
-The largest risk a retiree faces to financial stability is a long and debilitating illness.
+The largest financial risk a retiree faces is a long and debilitating illness.
 It is important to consider carefully the coverage to purchase, and the out-of-pocket costs associated with that coverage.

 The rules for signing up for the various Medicare parts are complex (as is anything coming out of the federal government) and beyond the scope of this entry.
-I’ve done a Medicare video overview (below) that you may find helpful.
-For more information, medicare.gov federal website is a great resource.
+I’ve done a Medicare video overview that you may find helpful.
+For more information, medicare.gov is a great resource.